iLink-CyberShARE/swim-api/README.md

 4. Using a command line or terminal navigate to the base path of the project.
 6. Comment the .env file on the .dockerignore.
 6. Rename the env file to .env and configure settings as needed.
-5. Build the image: $docker build -t swim-api:latest .
+5. Build the image: $docker build -t swim-api-public:latest .
-7. Run the container: $docker run -p 3000:3000 dockeruser/swim-api
+7. Run the container: $docker run -p 3000:3000 dockeruser/swim-api-public
 8. Swagger docs available at http://localhost:3000/api-docs

 ### Option 3: Native